damageboy/daemaged.gitinfoplanter/README.md

 ```

 ## OK, I'm sold, how do I put this in my build process? ##

-OK, so that is perhaps a slightly weak side of this project... it's integration level with IDE etc.
+Two ways:
+### Nuget ###

+The GitInfoPlanter nuget package (when installed with NuGet 2.5 and above) automatically hooks itself into the build process to plant the git information into the assembly.
+This is *by far* the easiest method to get started.

+To install the package:

+`Right Click` your project → Select `Manage NuGet Packages` → Select `Online` on the left pane → type `gitinfoplanter` into the search →  select `Install` and you done!

+### Manually ###
-The best way would be to simply add it as an after build step in Visual Studio / MonoDevelop / MSBuild.
+The manual way would be to simply add it as an after build step in Visual Studio / MonoDevelop / MSBuild.

 To do this you need to follow this "recipe":